 🗓️ Thursdays 1:00 PM - 2:00 PM Pacific

 A note for those familiar with our Neufeld Virtual Campus: This course will be delivered on Simplero.
-If you're looking forward to Neufeld Virtual Campus access, please read the information on our Adolescence Event page
+If you're looking forward to Neufeld Virtual Campus access, please read the information on our Adolescence & Sexuality Event page.

 Robin is a Neufeld Institute faculty member and Registered Nurse in Calgary where she has worked in various capacities with families and clients for over 29 years.
 As a nurse, mother, wife, sister and daughter she has been tremendously impacted by Dr Neufeld’s paradigm since she happened upon it many years ago.
 In particular the Adolescence material has informed her current work with teens and young adults in regards to their sexual health.
 The insight into the emotionally intense adolescent years gained through Dr. Neufeld’s approach is immensely helpful when offering a guiding hand through the maze our teens and their families face.